AdjacencyGraphBuilder

 Building and Updating the Graph

-It is also possible to add group nodes from group data.
+You can also add group nodes from group data.
 See the Grouping section for details.

-After the sources and creators have been configured, a graph can be created and later updated if the business data has changed.
+After you have configured the sources and creators, you can create a graph and later update it if the business data changes.

 Tutorial Demo Code

-The demos Simple Graph Builder and Adjacency Graph Builder show how to use an AdjacencyGraphBuilder to build a graph from user data.
-See the multistep GraphBuilder Tutorial for in-depth explanations of the various concepts.
+The demos Simple Graph Builder and Adjacency Graph Builder demonstrate how to use an AdjacencyGraphBuilder See the multistep GraphBuilder Tutorial for in-depth explanations of the various concepts.